AugustNagro/magnum/README.md

     def decode(json: String): A = jsonCodec.reads(Json.parse(json)).get
 ```

-Note the `derived` method in the companion object; this allows us to use `derives PlayJsonDbCodec` on our JSON classes!
+Note the `derived` method in the companion object; this allows us to use `derives PlayJsonDbCodec` on our JSON class, like so:

 ```scala
 case class LastService(mechanic: String, date: LocalDate) derives PlayJsonDbCodec